 Minnesota Statutes require that all deposits be protected by federal deposit insurance, corporate surety bonds, or collateral.
 The market value of collateral pledged must equal 110 percent of the deposits not covered by federal deposit insurance or corporate surety bonds.
 Authorized collateral includes treasury bills, notes, and bonds; issues of U.S. government agencies; general obligations rated "A" or better; revenue obligations rated "AA" or better; irrevocable standard letters of credit issued by the Federal Home Loan Bank; and certificates of deposit.
 Minnesota Statutes require that securities pledged as collateral be held in safekeeping in a restricted account at the Federal Reserve Bank or in an account at a trust department of a commercial bank or other financial institution that is not owned or controlled by the financial institution furnishing the collateral.
 The Commission has no additional deposit policies addressing custodial credit risk.

-The Commission maintains a checking account with Wells Fargo Bank, the balance of which is swept into an overnight repurchase agreement at the end of each business day.
-At year-end, the carrying amount of the Commission's deposits and the balance on the bank records was \$0.
-At January 31, 2018, deposits were fully covered by federal depository insurance.
+At year-end, the carrying amount of the Commission's deposits and the balance on the bank records were \$0.
+At January 31, 2019, deposits were fully covered by federal deposit insurance.